 6. Check blade balance by positioning the blade horizontally on a blade balancer or use a nail or shaft through the center hole.
 If either end of the blade rotates downward, grind (remove) metal on that end until the blade will balance.
 The blade is properly balanced when neither end drops.
 Balance of a blade is generally maintained by removing an equal amount of material from each end of the blade when sharpening.

 Blade Balanced on Magnetic Wall-Mounted Balancer

 7. Mount the blade with wing tips pointing up into the housing.
-For gear driven decks reinstall the blade, washer, lock washer, and nut.
-Tighten the nut to 60 lb-ft (81 N·m).
-For belt driven decks reinstall the spacer (if applicable), blade, washer, and bolt.
-Tighten the bolt to 70 lb-ft (95 N·m).
+Reinstall the blade, washer, and bolt.
+Tighten the bolt to 64 lb-ft (87 N·m).

 Drive Belts